Portable Fire Extinguishers

 Armidale Fire and Safety supply a wide range of fire equipment products including portable fire extinguishers.
 Available in a range of sizes and to suit all applications and fire types.
 If you need more assistance with the type of fire extinguisher that you require, please don’t hesitate to contact us.

 Class A – Ordinary Combustible Solids

-These fire extinguishers are typically used on carbon-based fires consisting of wood, paper or plastic.
+These portable fire extinguishers are typically used on carbon-based fires consisting of wood, paper or plastic.
 These fires are most commonly encountered by firefighters.

 Class B – Flammable & Combustible Liquids

 These fire extinguishers are used to combat fires originating from flammable liquids such as petrol, oil, kerosene, cleaning products.

 These fire extinguishers are for use on flammable gases, often contained in kitchens and work areas.
 Sources of these fires include; L.P.G., butane, natural gas and methane.

 These portable fire extinguishers are used for fires originating from burning metals such as; magnesium, aluminium, sodium or titanium etc.